rp729/07-Network-Programming/osi-layer-7/http-responses.md

 # HTTP Responses

-HTTP Responses conclude that particular transaction.
+HTTP Responses conclude the transaction.
 Other transactions may be required to get other resources found on the page.
 Remember that \r\n separates the header from the actual data.

+### Initial Response Line \(Status Line\)

+The initial response line, called the status line, also has three parts separated by spaces: the HTTP version, a response status code that gives the result of the request, and an English reason phrase describing the status code.
+Typical status lines are:

+> ```
+> HTTP/1.0 200 OK
+> ```

+or

+> ```
+> HTTP/1.0 404 Not Found
+> ```

+Notes:

+* The HTTP version is in the same format as in the request line, "**HTTP/x.x**".
+* The status code is meant to be computer-readable; the reason phrase is meant to be human-readable, and may vary.

 ---